-- Project is viable the project makes sense, in that it is effective in meeting government objectives, technically and legally feasible, environmentally compliant, socially sustainable, and economically viable: - PPP achieves value for money procuring the project as a PPP will provide greater net benefit than conventional public procurement;

-- PPP is marketable there are qualified private parties available to do the project and the project is expected to provide a commercial rate of return sufficient to attract such parties and create competitive tension; - PPP is fiscally responsible the project's cost to the Government is in line with fiscal priorities, and project risks retained by the Government would not be fiscally destabilising.
+- Project is viable the project makes sense, in that it is effective in meeting government objectives, technically and legally feasible, environmentally compliant, socially sustainable, economically viable and climate resilient; - PPP achieves value for money procuring the project as a PPP will provide greater net benefit than conventional public procurement; - PPP is marketable there are qualified private parties available to do the project and the project is expected to provide a commercial rate of return sufficient to attract such parties and create competitive tension; - PPP is fiscally responsible the project's cost to the Government is in line with fiscal priorities, and project risks retained by the Government would not be fiscally destabilising.

 The PPP Programme accommodates unsolicited proposals in exceptional circumstances.
-All unsolicited proposals must be submitted, in accordance with Section 9.0 Unsolicited Proposals of this Policy.
+All unsolicited proposals must be submitted, in accordance with Section 10 UNSOLICITED PROPOSALS of this Policy.

-This Policy stresses the vital importance of ensuring fairness and transparency in PPP procurement in order to attract the interest of the best local and international private sector parties.
+This Policy stresses the vital importance of ensuring fairness and transparency in PPP procurement to attract the interest of the best local and international private sector parties.

-1.0 INTRODUCTION
+1 INTRODUCTION

-1.0.1 Background
+1.1 BACKGROUND

-In October 2012, the Government of Jamaica approved the Policy and Institutional Framework for the Implementation of a Public-Private Partnership Programme for the Government of Jamaica: The PPP Policy to establish the principles and streamline the processes for the identification, development and implementation of Public-Private Partnership Projects.
-The PPP Policy is an addendum to the Policy Framework and Procedures Manual For the Privatisation of Government Assets: The Privatisation Policy which is guided by the principle that privatisation transactions should allow the state to focus on its core business by providing space for other productive endeavours to emerge, creating an environment that welcomes increased private sector participation and investment in economic development activities, particularly infrastructure projects and services.
-This Policy applies to modalities outlined in the Privatisation Policy, which are "contracts under which the Government contracts with private firms to ensure the provision of public services, where these contracts transfer significant risk and management responsibility to the private party".
-Such transactions may include1:
+In October 2012, the Government of Jamaica approved the Policy and Institutional Framework for the Implementation of a Public-Private Partnership (PPP) Programme for the Government of Jamaica: The PPP Policy to establish principles and streamline processes for the identification, development, and implementation of PPP Projects.
+The PPP Policy is an addendum to the Policy Framework and Procedures Manual for the Privatisation of Government Assets: The Privatisation Policy.
+The Privatisation Policy is guided by the principle that privatisation transactions should allow the state to focus on its core business by providing space for other productive endeavours to emerge, creating an environment that welcomes increased private sector participation and investment in economic development activities, particularly infrastructure projects and services.

+The PPP Policy applies to modalities outlined in the Privatisation Policy, which are "contracts under which the Government contracts with private firms to ensure the provision of public services, where these contracts transfer significant risk and management responsibility to the private party".
+Such transactions may include:

-- a.
-Existing GOJ assets operated under concession to private parties; where such agreements may include specific contractual obligations to develop the asset and deliver specific outputs. - b.
-Services currently executed by the GOJ which are to be contracted out to a private party and which contracts include specified contractual service delivery obligations and outputs.
+- Existing GOJ assets operated under concession to private parties; where such agreements may include specific contractual obligations to develop the asset and deliver specific outputs. - Services currently executed by the GOJ which are to be contracted out to a private party with specified contractual service delivery obligations and outputs.